nrdvana/userp/doc/protocol.md

   * Types that can translate to and from other popular formats like JSON

-In other words, Userp is equally usable for microcontroller bus messages, audio/video container formats, or giant trees of structured application data.
+In other words, Userp is equally usable for microcontroller bus messages, audio/video container formats, database row storage, or giant trees of structured application data.

-Obviously many of these are at odds with eachother, and so tailoring a stream of Userp data to one of these purposes requires thoughtful definitions of data types.
+Obviously many of these are at odds with eachother, and so applying Userp to one of these purposes requires thoughtful definition of the data types.
 Planning of the types should also include consideration for the capabilities of the target; the natural limits of the Userp protocol are far higher than the limits of any given userp implementation, so for example, it is a bad idea to use 65-bit integers if you expect an application without BigInt support to be able to read them.
-For embedded applications, if you know that the decoder only has 64K of RAM to work with then it obviously can't handle 64K of identifier names from your data structures unless they are identical to the ones stored on ROM.
+For embedded applications, if you know that the decoder only has 4K of RAM to work with then it obviously can't handle 10K of symbol-table from your Record and Enum definitions unless they are identical to the ones stored on ROM.

 Structure
 ---------

 Userp consists of Data and Metadata.
-The Data is consumed directly by the application.
-The Metadata is primarily for the decoder implementation, though it may also carry along metadata needed by the application.
+The Metadata sets up the types, symbol table, and other decoding details, and then those types are used to decode the Data.
+The Metadata may also carry application-specific tags attached to data types.

 All Data and Metadata are divided into Blocks.
-A Block of data is encoded according to the current state of the protocol that was described by the Metadata.
-In a streaming arrangement, this means that a decoder must process every block of Metadata, though it can skip over Data blocks.
-In a database arrangement, it means that the storage of Data blocks must reference which Metadata blocks were used.
-In more restrictive or custom applications, the encoder and decoder might be initialized to a state as if they had each processed a Metadata block and then just exchange data blocks exclusively.  (but I recommend against that design when possible because it defeats part of the purpose of the protocol)
+A Data Block is encoded according to the current state of the protocol that was described by the Metadata.
+In a streaming arrangement, this means that a decoder must process every Metadata Block, though it can skip over Data Blocks.
+In a random-access (i.e. database) arrangement, it means that something must keep track of which Metadata Block is acting as the scope for each Data Block.
+In more restrictive or custom applications, the encoder and decoder might be initialized to a common Metadata state (as if they had each processed the same Metadata Block) and then just exchange Data Blocks exclusively.  (but I recommend against that design when possible because it defeats the ad-hoc aspect of the protocol)

 Data Blocks may contain references to other data blocks.
 This provides a basic ability for the data to form graphs or other non-tree data structures, though not at a very specific level of